Ryan Powell (lacrosse)

-Ryan Powell (born February 23, 1978 in West Carthage, New York) is a four-time All-American lacrosse player at Syracuse University and was on the US national team roster in 2006 and 2010.
+Ryan Powell (born February 23, 1978) is a four-time All-American lacrosse player at Syracuse University and was on the US national team roster in 2006 and 2010.

 Background

 Powell did not begin playing organized lacrosse until he was in the seventh grade.
-He is the second oldest in the family behind his brother Casey Powell, and older than Michael Powell.

-Powell attended Carthage Senior High School where he was the quarterback for the football team and played on the lacrosse team.
+He is the middle brother of three lacrosse-playing brothers, younger than Casey but older than Michael.
+He attended Carthage Senior High School where he was the quarterback for the football team and played on the lacrosse team.
 In 1996, Powell chose to attend Syracuse University, following his brother Casey.

 At Syracuse, he was a four-time All-American (his brother Casey was also a four-time All-American).
 After his college career he was drafted third in the 2000 MLL draft.
 He currently plays for the Boston Blazers of the National Lacrosse League (indoor lacrosse) and the Denver Outlaws of Major League Lacrosse (outdoor).
-His brothers Casey and Mike also have enjoyed successful lacrosse careers.
 Powell owns and operates both Rhino Lacrosse and Powell Lacrosse.
 He was sponsored by Warrior Lacrosse with his brother Casey up until 2004-2005.
 After leaving Warrior, Ryan is now a prominent figure and representative for Brine Lacrosse.
 Still living in Oregon, Powell's entire income comes solely from lacrosse.
-Powell lives with his fiancé Marlee and still is being an innovator of the game through education as opposed to playing, whether it is from the NLL, the MLL, or from the Powell Brother's Lacrosse Camps.